rizennews/MemberPress-Geo-Currency/readme.md

 ## Credits

-This plugin was developed by [Your Name or Company Name].
+This plugin was developed by [Padmore Aning].

 It utilizes the following third-party services: